quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 : The Largest Acknowledged value sent in an ACK frame.

 Unreported Missing:
-: Packets with packet numbers have not yet been received starting from Largest Acked upto the Largest Unacked.
+: Packets with packet numbers that have not (yet) been received starting from Largest Acked upto the Largest Unacked.

 An endpoint that receives an ACK_FREQUENCY frame with a non-zero Reordering